-- Candidates must demonstrate entry-level readiness for this program in one of the following ways: - Candidates have graduated with a baccalaureate degree with a major in psychology in the last seven years from a regionally accredited college or university.
-Coursework should include the following: Introduction to Psychology, Abnormal Psychology, and Introduction to Statistics with a grade of B or better. - Candidates have graduated with a baccalaureate degree with another major, but have taken undergraduate Introduction to Psychology, Abnormal Psychology, and Introduction to Statistics in the last seven years and passed with a grade of B or better.
-These courses may have been taken as part of the bachelor's degree, or may have been taken separately (e.g., at a community college.) - Candidates may be accepted into the program and then take PSYC 5300 (General Psychology), PSYC 5301 (Introduction to Statistics), and PSYC 5302 (Abnormal Psychology) before beginning their graduate coursework. - References Applicants must provide contact information for two (2) references on their application.
+- References Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
 Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Waived with 3.0 cumulative GPA (UG ONLY) or 3.0 in last 60 hours (for psych majors only) Master of Arts in Psychology with LSSP:
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher.
+Master of Arts in Psychology with SSP: